bkfox/aircox/cms/README.md

 Simple CMS generator used in Aircox.
 Main features includes:
 - website configuration and templating
 - articles and static pages
+- sections:
-- sections: embeddable views used to display related elements of an object
+    - embeddable views used to display related elements of an object
+    - load dynamic personnalized data
 - posts related to external models:
     - attributes binding, automatically updated
     - personalization of view rendering, using templates or sections